Dongyang1525/livox_ros_driver2/README.md

 # Livox ROS Driver 2

+This repository is a fork of the repository [Livox-SDK/livox_ros_driver2](https://github.com/Livox-SDK/livox_ros_driver2).

+Livox's official repositories rarely merge pull requests submitted by the developer community, even when they fix critical issues or contribute valuable improvements.
+As a result, maintaining our own fork and applying necessary fixes or enhancements independently has become essential.

+**Important: We must regularly monitor the upstream repository to stay up to date with any new features, changes, or bug fixes, and integrate them into our fork when relevant.**

+---

 Livox ROS Driver 2 is the 2nd-generation driver package used to connect LiDAR products produced by Livox, applicable for ROS (noetic recommended) and ROS2 (foxy or humble recommended).

   **Note :**